* Journalists at risk from drug cartel violence

 MEXICO CITY, March 24 (Reuters) - Mexico’s main television networks and other news groups vowed on Thursday to put tighter controls on the publication of gruesome images from a drugs war that has hurt President Felipe Calderon’s government.

-Major daily newspapers and top television broadcasters, Televisa (TV.N) and TV Azteca TVAZTCACPO.MX, said they would seek to make sure drug cartel leaders “are not seen as victims or public heroes” and are unable to use the media as a propaganda tool.
+Major daily newspapers and the top television broadcasters, Televisa and TV Azteca, said they would also seek to make sure that drug cartel leaders “are not seen as victims or public heroes” and are unable to use the media as a propaganda tool.

 “The ability of organized crime to corrupt and intimidate has become a threat to the institutions and practices that sustain our democracy,” the news organizations said in an accord on how they will report the violence.